The Mental Health of Customer Service Agents - the insights from our report

 For an ecommerce brand, much of the success of the customer experience rides on frontline customer service agents.
 For all the improvements brands can make in UX, logistics, or payment systems, one bad conversation with a customer service agent can undo all the good work and tarnish your reputation with that customer.

 It’s hardly controversial to say that happier employees tend to perform better than unhappy ones.
-But for any doubters, there is a growing wealth of evidence that happier agents can actually help brands sell more.
+But for any doubters, there is a growing wealth of evidence that happier agents can actually help brands sell more and improve customer satisfaction.
 So what can leaders do to look after and support their team members’ mental health.

 To understand a bit more, we asked over 500 customer service agents working in retail for their perspective, and what some of the major factors that affect their mental health are.
 But here are some of the key insights we took.